SuperOfficeDocs/crmscript/docs/api-reference/classes/NSProjectAgent/GetProjectEventEntityFromProjectId.md

 # NSProjectEventEntity GetProjectEventEntityFromProjectId(Integer projectId)

-Get a NSProjectEventEntity based on a projectId.
+Get an NSProjectEventEntity based on a projectId.

 ## Parameters

-* **projectId** The projectId to get a NSProjectEventEntity for
+* **projectId** The projectId to get an NSProjectEventEntity for

 **Returns:** NSProjectEventEntity